Yoav666s/dnd-wiki/collections/_spells/basic-rules/2nd-level/augury.md

 cast_time: "1 Minute"
 ritual: true
 description: |
   By casting gem-inlaid sticks, rolling dragon bones, laying out ornate cards, or employing some other divining tool, you receive an omen from an otherworldly entity about the results of a specific course of action that you plan to take within the next 30 minutes.
-The DM chooses from the following possible omens:
+The GM chooses from the following possible omens:

   - Weal, for good results